Coestaris/dawnlib/readme.md

 - `ecs` - Define Main Loop and some common ECS components and events.
 - `graphics` - Contains OS-dependent Window management, input handling, and rendering pipelines on top of OpenGL.
-- `profile` - Contains profiling tools and utilities.
+- `util` - Contains various utility functions and types used across the project.
 - `dac` - Contains an general data types of Dawn Asset Container (DAC) file format.
   It also contains implementation of DAC file reader.
 - `dacgen` - Implementation of DAC file writer.
 It is responsible for converting